alnoki/AAAAAA/doc/dev-guide/procedures/git.rst

 :ref:`committer list <git-list-committers>` can end up looking like total nonsense.
 This is how you fix it

-You should only need to do this once, after which you will have (hopefully) learned your lesson
+You should only need to do this once, then you will have (hopefully) learned your lesson

 .. warning::

-   This can totally mess stuff up if you are not careful
+   You can break things if you are not careful with this

 #.
 For the most part, follow :xref:`github-change-authors`